ibm-cloud-docs/FileStorage/duplicate-volume.md

 5. Click **Yes** to start the refresh.
 The refresh can take a while to complete.
 The status bar shows the percentage of data that is copied to the volume.
 To see updated status, refresh the page in the browser.

-## Converting a dependent volume to an independent duplicate in the UI
+## Converting a dependent volume to an independent duplicate in the console
 {: #convertdependentvol_ui}
 {: ui}